jhare113/metro_atlanta_covid/DeKalb_by_Zip.md

 remove(zcta_pop)
 ```

+Now that these data have been tidied, combined, and calculated, we can
+take a look and see if there’s a pattern.

 ``` r
 #Now let's make a plot to see if there is a correlation between income and disease